Baptistery of Butrint: Columns

 Two concentric colonnades (each with eight columns, for a total of 16) once supported a wooden roof.
 Made from Egyptian granite, the columns stood on a variety of repurposed bases.
-However, the Ionic impost capitals, which feature acanthus leaves and crosses, were likely made specifically for the building.
-The wall’s interior also featured 24 half-columns and was covered with plaster and painted.
+However, the Ionic impost capitals, featuring acanthus leaves and crosses, were likely made specifically for the building.
+The wall's interior also featured 24 half-columns and was covered with plaster and painted.
 A low bench, possibly once covered with polished marble, ran continuously around the foot of the interior wall.

 Archeologist John Mitchell, in his book The Butrint Baptistry and its Mosaics, remarks on the uniqueness of these two colonnades from an architectural standpoint, writing, "...the fact that each consists of eight columns means that the distance between the shafts in the outer ring is about twice that in the inner ring.
 This gives rise to technical and aesthetic issues--far wider and higher arches on the outer arcade--that must have tested the ingenuity of architect to the limit.
 The scheme must have been driven by symbolic considerations--the power of the number eight. ...
 No other building of the period takes this form."